Private Native Forestry Review

 - regulating sustainable forestry operations based on their scale and intensity

-- improving silviculture, forest management and environmental practices of Private Native Forestry harvesting and haulage contractors
+- improving tree growth and cultivation practices, forest management and environmental practices of Private Native Forestry harvesting and transportation contractors.

-- Increase landholder engagement and community confidence in Private Native Forestry, including enhancing landholder and Private Native Forestry industry understanding of silviculture and forest management, contemporary business practices and the Private Native Forestry regulatory framework.
+- Increase landholder engagement and community confidence in Private Native Forestry, including enhancing landholder and Private Native Forestry industry understanding of tree growth and cultivation practices and forest management, modern business practices and the Private Native Forestry regulatory framework.

 - Develop Private Native Forestry Codes of Practice that are clear and easier to use and support social, environmental and economic sustainability in line with ecological sustainable forest management.